-When you enter the Metrics module, the following screen is shown:
+On entering the Module, the following screen is shown:

-The above screen shows that the Metrics module prepares two types of metrics:
+The above screen shows that the Metrics Module prepares two types of metrics:

 - Financial ratios showing the relationship between two or more accounts (expressed as a ratio). - Financial information showing amounts taken from the accounts (expressed as an absolute amount).
 The metrics can be benchmarked against other organisations and against industry specific standards.
 The validity of this benchmark comparison can be challenged, so it should not be heavily relied upon.
-The benchmark data can be changed in the software to be more focused (eg, for a particular geographical or industry group) but this is not required for the Audit and Assurance exam.
+The benchmark data can be changed in the data analytics software to be more focused (eg, for a particular geographical or industry group) but this is not required for the Corporate Reporting exam.